youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

         - Oat fodder crop increases pasture germination

-        - a pulse crop increases growth of annual pastures (which is represented by an increase in germination)
+        - A pulse crop increases growth of annual pastures (which is represented by an increase in germination)

 #.
 A history of legume pasture (annual, Lucerne and Tedera) provides organic nitrogen for subsequent